1940S Public Domain Music

 Furthermore, some musical compositions written between 1923 and 1963 may also be in the public domain due to certain factors such as failure to renew their copyrights at the appropriate time or because they were dedicated to the public domain by their authors.

-Related Post How to Put Music on Youtube Videos Without Copyright Issues
+Related Post The Orchard Music Youtube Copyright

 Are Songs before 1922 Public Domain?